 Ifan = combined input of all fan-assisted appliances in Btuh/hr ACH = air changes per hour (ACH shall not exceed 0.60.)
 The following requirements apply to the Standard Method and to the Known Air Infiltration Rate Method.

 - 1. Adjoining rooms can be considered part of a space if: - a.
 There are no closeable doors between rooms. - b.
 Combining spaces on same floor level.
-Each opening shall have free area of at least 1 in.2/1,000 Btuh (2,000 mm2/kW) of the total input rating of all gas appliances in the space, but not less than 100 in.2 (0.06 m2).
-One opening shall commence within 12 in.
-(300 mm) of the ceiling and the second opening shall commence within 12 in.
-(300 mm) of the floor.
-The minimum dimension of air openings shall be at least 3 in.
-(80 mm).
-See Fig. 7. - c.
+Each opening shall have free area of at least 1 in.2/1,000 Btuh (2,000 mm2/kW)

+- c.
 Combining space on different floor levels.
 The volumes of spaces on different floor levels shall be considered as communicating spaces if connected by one or more permanent openings in doors or floors having free area of at least 2 in.2/1,000 Btuh (4,400 mm2/kW) of total input rating of all gas appliances. - 2.
 An attic or crawlspace may be considered a space that freely communicates with the outdoors provided there are adequate permanent ventilation openings directly to outdoors having free area of at least 1-in.2/4,000 Btuh of total input rating for all gas appliances in the space. - 3.
 In spaces that use the Indoor Combustion Air Method, infiltration should be adequate to provide air for combustion, permanent ventilation and dilution of flue gases.
-However, in buildings with unusually tight construction, additional air MUST be provided using the methods described in the Outdoor Combustion Air Method section. - Unusually tight construction is defined as Construction with: - Walls and ceilings exposed to the outdoors have a continuous, sealed vapor barrier.
+However, in buildings with unusually tight construction, additional air MUST be provided using the methods described in the Outdoor Combustion Air Method section. - 4.
+Unusually tight construction is defined as Construction with: - a.
+Walls and ceilings exposed to the outdoors have a continuous, sealed vapor barrier.
 Openings are gasketed or sealed and - b.
 Doors and openable windows are weatherstripped and - c.
 Other openings are caulked or sealed.
 These include joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines, etc.